JuliaDynamics/ChaosTools.jl/paper/paper.md

 * Transparent and small source code.
 * It is concise, intuitive and general: all functions work just as well with any defined dynamical system.
-* Extendable; adding completely new systems or algorithms requires small effort.
+* Extendable; adding completely new systems or algorithms requires minimal effort.
 * Well-documented.
 * Actively maintained and constantly growing.
 * Hosted on GitHub, making interaction of users and developers easy and straightforward.

 # Examples
-In the following examples we want to demonstrate how easy and general it is to use ChaosTools.jl.
+In the following examples we want to demonstrate the capabilities of ChaosTools.jl.
 In the first example will show how one can find the maximum Lyapunov exponent and GALI for a continuous system, while the second will show how to use delay coordinates embedding to calculate the attractor dimension of a timeseries.
-Both examples are benchmarked with a laptop with Intel Core i7-4710MQ CPU @ 2.50GHz, 16GB RAM, and 64-bit Windows 10 operating system.
+Both examples are benchmarked on a laptop with Intel Core i7-4710MQ CPU @ 2.50GHz, 16GB RAM, 64-bit Windows 10 operating system on Julia version v0.6.0.
 ## Lyapunov & GALI of a continuous system
 ```julia
 # Pkg.add("ChaosTools")